ktmai/ktmai.github.io/_posts/2019-11-11-transductive-svms.md

 The reason for using the absolute function for the hinge loss relating to the unlabelled data is because we assume that the label for the unlabelled sample is $y^{*j}_{test} = \textrm{sign}(\textbf{w}^T\textbf{x}^j\_{test})$.

 The objective functions are no longer convex, meaning analytical methods are no longer suitable for finding solutions and other optimisation algorithms are required.
-Joachim describes the TSVM implementation as follows:
+Joachims describes the TSVM implementation as follows:

 1. Choose hyperparameters $C$ and $C^*$.
 2. Using $\mathbf{X}\_{train}$ and $\mathbf{y}_{train}$ learn a standard inductive SVM $f$.